AP Decision Notes: What to expect in Nevada's presidential primary and caucuses

 The Associated Press will declare winners in both the Democratic and Republican primaries on Tuesday, as well as the Republican caucuses on Feb.
 8.

 In the primaries, Nevada law requires all elections for president and statewide offices to provide an option to vote for “None of these candidates.”
 According to the Nevada secretary of state’s office, “only votes cast for named candidates are counted in determining the nomination or election to these offices.”
-In other words, the “None of these candidates” option can’t win delegates (in contests in which delegates are at stake) or electoral votes or be elected president, governor or U.S. senator.
+In other words, the “None of these candidates” option can’t be elected president, governor or U.S. Senator.
+It can’t win delegates in the GOP primary, since they are only at stake in Thursday’s caucuses.
+On the Democratic side, any delegates “won” by “None of these candidates” go into an “uncommitted” column.

 However, if the “None of these candidates” ballot option receives the highest number of votes in an election, the AP will declare “None of these candidates” as the winner of the race or, in other words, that it has received more votes than any candidate.
 In this circumstance, the AP would also declare which candidate placed second behind “None of these candidates.”
 Any delegates at stake in the primary will be calculated using only the vote results of candidates.